TheLakeMan/Hyperion/CONTRIBUTING.md

-# Contributing to TinyAI
+# Contributing to Hyperion

-Thank you for your interest in contributing to TinyAI!
+Thank you for your interest in contributing to Hyperion!
 This document outlines the process for contributing to the project and helps ensure a smooth collaboration experience.

 ## Code of Conduct